Karuna2020/open-data/guides/social-media-outreach.md

 ---
 title: Social Media Outreach Guide
 author: Shivek Khurana
-tags:
+tags: ["marketing", "social media", "outreach"]
-	- marketing
-	- "social media"
-	- outreach
 ---

 _NOTE: This guide is currently under review and is likely to change._